Stochastic Optimal Control via Local Occupation Measures: Extensions

-Note that the partition elements $X_1, \dots, X_{2n_X}$ are already basic closed semialgebraic such that no overapproximation is required for the construction of valid moment-sum-of-squares restriction of the non-negativity constraints in \eqref{eq:discHJB}.
+Note that the partition elements $X_1, \dots, X_{2n_X}$ are already basic closed semialgebraic such that no overapproximation is required for the construction of valid MSOS restriction of the non-negativity constraints in \eqref{eq:discHJB}.
 In contrast, $X_{2n_X+1}$ is infinite, hence not basic closed semialgebraic.
-We therefore strengthen the formulation of the moment-sum-of-squares restriction of \eqref{eq:discHJB} by imposing the non-negativity conditions on the convex hull of $X_{2n_X+1}$, thereby recovering tractability.
+We therefore strengthen the formulation of the MSOS restriction of \eqref{eq:discHJB} by imposing the non-negativity conditions on the polyhedral convex hull of $X_{2n_X+1}$, thereby recovering tractability.

-In order to estimate the bound quality we follow a strategy analogous to that described in Section \ref{sec:boundquality}.

-Figure \ref{fig:biocircuit_results} shows a comparison of the trade-off between computational cost and bound quality achieved by different choices for the partition of the problem domain and approximation order.
-The results obtained with the classical occupation measure framework are emphasized with enlarged red markers.
-As already found for the example considered in Section \ref{sec:case_study}, the results show that by adequately partitioning the problem domain the computational cost to compute bounds of a given quality can be substantially reduced compared to the traditional approach.
-In fact, it is again observed that tighter bounds could be computed in significantly less time than with the traditional approach.
+Figure \ref{fig:biocircuit_results} shows the trade-off between computational cost and bound quality achieved by different choices for the partition of the problem domain and approximation order.
+The bound quality is again measured by the relative optimality gap, estimated as described in Section \ref{sec:boundquality}.
+Analogous to the diffusion control example considered in Section \ref{sec:case_study}, the results demonstrate that an adequate partitioning of the problem domain substantially reduces the cost of computing bounds of a given quality when compared to the traditional approach.
+Moreover, notably tighter bounds could be computed overall due to a less conservative overapproximation of the process' infinite state space in the formulation of the bounding problems.